I jump backwards in my seat, nearly flinging the book out of my hands.

-“Especially considering what my brother had done,” she says, “Our family attempted to be lenient with him, allow him to marry when he wished.
+“Especially considering what my brother had done,” she whispers, “Our family attempted to be lenient with him, to allow him to marry when he wished.
 But once he grew to be around the age I am now, they grew terribly impatient, and the truth was finally revealed—he had no intention to marry another, and they say he wished to become a tailor instead.
-And so, he went far away, beyond where anyone would find him.
-So then began their determination to not allow me to become the same.
+And so he went far away, beyond where anyone would find him.
+There began their determination to not allow myself to become the same.

 She continues forward still, but more slowly now, nearly coming to a stop.
 Her arms are crossed over her chest, and although she’s looking down, even from here I can see tears roll down her face…

-I knew it must hurt her, be I didn’t realize just to what extent—or maybe she didn’t know either.
+I knew it must hurt her, but I didn’t realize just to what extent—or maybe she didn’t know either.